ethereum/fe/docs/src/quickstart/deploy_contract.md

 The `get_msg(address)` API let's us read any signature for any address but it will give us an response of 100 zero bytes for any address that simply hasn't signed the guestbook.

-Since reading the messages doesn't change any state within the blochchain, we don't have to send and actual transaction.
+Since reading the messages doesn't change any state within the blochchain, we don't have to send an actual transaction.
 Instead we just perform a *call* against the local state of the node that we are querying.

 To do that run: